The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Predefined Structures

 The module \texttt{entanglement\_mod.F90} allows one to compute the 2\textsuperscript{nd} R\'enyi entropy, $S_2$, for a subsystem.
 Using Eq.~\eqref{rhoA}, $S_2$ can be expressed as a stochastic average of an observable constructed from two independent simulations of the model \cite{Grover13}:

 where $G_A(\tau_0; C_i)$, $i=1, 2$ is the Green function matrix restricted to the desired subsystem $A$ at a given time-slice $\tau_0$, and for the configuration $C_i$ of the replica $i$.
 The degrees of freedom defining the subsystem $A$ are lattice site, flavor index, and color index.
+We note that although formally correct, the method of Ref.~\cite{Grover13} suffers from fat tails in the strong coupling limit and for large subsystems $A$.
+We have recently witnessed major improvements for the computation of R\'enyi entropies \cite{Demidio24,Pan23} based on an incremental approach.
+It is beyond the scope of this version of the ALF library to provide a generic implementation of these new approaches.

 Notice that, due to its formulation, sampling $S_2$ requires an MPI simulation with at least $2$ processes.
 Also, only real-space partitions are currently supported.

 A measurement of the 2\textsuperscript{nd} R\'enyi entropy can be obtained by: